An Introduction to Depression

 Depression is characterized by a number of common symptoms.
-These include a persistent sad, anxious, or “empty” mood, and feelings of hopelessness or pessimism.
+These include a persistent sad, anxious, or “empty” mood, and feelings of hopelessness or pessimism that lasts nearly every day, for weeks on end.
 A person who is depressed also often has feelings of guilt, worthlessness, and helplessness.
 They no longer take interest or pleasure in hobbies and activities that were once enjoyed; this may include things like going out with friends or even sex.
 Insomnia, early-morning awakening, and oversleeping are all common.

 Appetite and/or weight loss or overeating and weight gain may be symptoms of depression in some people.
 Many others experience decreased energy, fatigue, and a constant feeling of being “slowed down.”
 Thoughts of death or suicide are not uncommon in those suffering from severe depression.
 Restlessness and irritability among those who have depression is common.
 A person who is depressed also has difficulty concentrating, remembering, and trouble making decisions.
 And sometimes, persistent physical symptoms that do not respond to traditional treatments — such as headaches, digestive disorders, and chronic pain — may be signs of a depressive illness.